accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 ### Contrastive Divergence as an approximation method.

 In relation to RBM, **Contrastive Divergence**(CD) is a method for approximation of the gradients of the log-likelihood.
 The procedure of this method is similar to Markov Chain Monte Carlo method(MCMC).
 However, unlike MCMC, the visbile variables to be set first in visible layer is not randomly initialized but the observed data points in training dataset are set to the first visbile variables.
-And, like Gibbs sampler, drawing samples from hidden variables and visible variables is repeated `K` times.
+And, like Gibbs sampler, drawing samples from hidden variables and visible variables is repeated `k` times.
 Empirically (and surprisingly), `k` is considered to be `1`.

 ### The structure of DBM.